Qikfix/satellite_via_collections/README.md

       ^ here
 ```

 The error above was on purpose.
-On this play, I'm doing the rhsm registration, and to achieve that, I'm using the collection `community.general` that is not installed by default.
+On this play, I'm doing the `rhsm registration`, and to achieve that, I'm using the collection `community.general` that is not installed by default.
 If you are going to change this play and remove this call, definitely, you don't need it.
 However, if you would like to keep this entry, and let your server get reregistered and move on with all the checks/tests, let's proceed as below.

 - Installing the community.general